Forty-Nine Lowndes, Drosdick, Doster, Kantor & Reed Lawyers Earn Recognition in 2018 Best Lawyers in America

 *We make no guarantees or promises that the reader will realize the same or similar results

-A frequent author and speaker, Shawn is a charter member of the American Bar Association Title Insurance Litigation Committee, serving as its first Vice-chairman in 1993, and as its second Chairman the following year.
-He is a member of the Florida Land Title Association, where he is a charter member of the Title Claims Roundtable.
+With a portion of his practice devoted to representing title insurance companies in litigation arising from disputes related to coverage and general litigation matters, Shawn helped establish the American Bar Association Title Insurance Litigation Committee, serving as its first vice-chairman and as its second chairman.
+He is also a member of the Florida Land Title Association, where he is a charter member of the FTLA Claims Round Table Committee.

 Co-chair of the firm’s Mergers & Acquisitions Practice Group, Jason Rimes has a broad transactional legal practice that touches on a variety of industries, including real estate, higher education, aviation, sports and healthcare.
 He counsels clients on mergers and acquisitions, dispositions, joint ventures, finance and other corporate and transactional matters.
 Jason represents educational institutions, sports teams, real estate developers and investors, aircraft owners and operators and other business entities, regularly assisting clients with the drafting and negotiation of organizational and venture documents and operational agreements.
 He has a particular expertise in the area of real estate joint ventures, working with real estate developers and investors to finance their projects.